 Finding Solutions and Emphasising the Critical Role of Laboratories:

-The recent Ebola outbreak in West Africa highlighted the importance of early disease detection and response in preventing the rise of new global health threats.
+The recent Ebola outbreak in West Africa and global COVID-19 pandemic has highlighted the importance of early disease detection and response in preventing the rise of new global health threats.
+ASLM is committed to supporting laboratory systems and networks that are efficient in combating global health security risks.

 Updates on the Freetown, Sierra Leone, Regional Global Health Security Consultation: